 That was when they first touched.
 Her tight fragile grip had comforted him.
 She’d slipped her hand in his, and he didn’t ever want to let go.

-Another twig snapped, and this time, Snape was scared.
+Another twig snapped, and this time, Severus was scared.

-Snape spun round, to face a scared doe, backing away in to the dark forest depths in fright.
-Snape heaved a sigh of relief, still holding Lily’s hand.
+Severus spun round, to face a scared doe, backing away in to the dark forest depths in fright.
+Severus heaved a sigh of relief, his whole pained expression relaxing in to a eased smile that was flooded with relief, still holding Lily’s hand.